databio/example-projects/rna-seq/README.md

 # Complete RNA-Seq Project

-This example will show you how to use `looper` to complete an RNA-Seq project - from raw data download to differential expression analysis - using tools that are designed for the PEP format: `geofetch`, `rnapipe`,`BiocProject`, and `DESeqPackager`.
+This example will show you how to use `looper` to complete an RNA-Seq project -- from raw data download to differential expression analysis -- using tools that are designed for the PEP format: `geofetch`, `rnapipe`, `BiocProject`, and `DESeqPackager`.

 What is PEP?
-[PEP](https://pepkit.github.io) (Portable Encapsulated Project) format is a way to organize metadata, which consists of samples' file paths and features such as organism, source, and extraction protocol.
-PEP format requires only a yaml (for project/pipeline configuration) and csv (for sample annotation), and they make a project immediately compatible with PEP tools.
+[PEP format](https://pepkit.github.io) is a way to organize metadata, which consists of sample file paths and attributes, such as `organism`, `source`, and extraction `protocol`.
+PEP format requires only a `yaml` (for project/pipeline configuration) and `csv` (for sample annotation), is compatible with a variety of PEP tools.

 An overview of this tutorial:
 1. Download RNA-Seq data from the Gene Expression Omnibus using `geofetch`, which will automatically produce a PEP project_config yaml and sample_annotation csv from the data